Impact-I/x8-Burp/README.md

 Thanks to [Sh1Yo](https://github.com/Sh1Yo) for the wonderful x8 utility.
 He added special functions into it so that we could write this wrapper.
 We also spotted some bugs, specifically in HTTP/2, for Burp Suite compatibility.
 To examine and understand the project in detail, or if you need a command line version, click [here](https://github.com/Sh1Yo/x8).

 ## Follow-up plan
-- [ ] Implementing a panel for configuring custom proxy
+- [ ] Implement a panel for configuring custom proxy
 - [x] Windows version
 - [ ] Implementing a choice - `25000` words, 1 thread
 - [ ] Adding to BApp Store